okanekuBack

 What about the AI assistant?

 When you ask a question in the chat, or use the AI quick-add ("lunch warung soto 45rb BCA"), the text you type is sent to Anthropic (the company behind Claude) so the model can read it and reply.
-To answer money questions, the assistant may also fetch a small summary of your data — your account balances, recent transactions, or spending in a category — but only for the question you just asked, and only within your own workspace.
+To answer money questions, the assistant may also fetch a small summary of your data — your account balances, recent transactions, or spending in a category — but only for the question you just asked, and only within your own journal.

 Receipt photos:when you tap the camera button on the AI tab to scan a struk, the photo is sent once to Anthropic so Claude can read the merchant, total, and date off the paper.
 We don't save the image — it's held in memory just long enough to forward upstream, then dropped when the response comes back.
 The extracted fields land in the transaction form for you to confirm.
 Nothing about the photo is kept after that.